alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Use millions in phrases: millions of people.

-Do not use £0.xx million for amounts less than £1 million, unless it's in a sequence where you’re talking about amounts above £1 million.
-For example: “There was £15.6 million spent in August 2024, an increase of £0.2 million”.
-If you’re using it outside of the sequence again, use £200,000.
+Do not use £0.xx million for amounts less than £1 million, unless it's in a sequence where you're talking about amounts above £1 million.
+For example: "There was £15.6 million spent in August 2024, an increase of £0.2 million".
+If you're using it outside of the sequence again, use £200,000.

 Do not abbreviate million to m.

 ### minister

 Use title case for the full title, like Minister for Overseas Development, or when used with a name, as a title, like Health Minister Norman Lamb.